Four Steps to an Organized Clean

 2. Check out the walls

 Use glass cleaner to clean any framed pictures or clocks.
-You’ll find they may have a thin film of grease on them.
+You will find they may have a thin film of grease on them.

 Use clean soapy water to wash backsplashes.
 If you have tile, you might need a soft brush to clean in the grout areas.
 Dry with a soft towel.